 School Events

 School events help to develop the community and allow parents and staff to get to know each other a little more.
-It is wonderful to see everyone participating and enjoying the opportunity to be together to celebrate the different events.
-Events held this year were:
+It is wonderful to see everyone participating and enjoying the opportunity to be together to celebrate each events.